Hypfer/lovelace-valetudo-map-card/README.md

 It is highly recommended to use [HACS](https://hacs.xyz/) for managing custom extensions of Home Assistant.

 Follow the HACS [installation instructions](https://hacs.xyz/docs/installation/prerequisites).

+It is necessary to "take control" over the dashboards before downloading the "Valetudo Map Card".
+1. Go to the Overview dashboard
+2. Click on the pencil-icon on the top right
+3. In the dialog click on the three dots on the top right
+4. In the context menu click on "take control"
+5. In the next dialog click on "take control" again

 Then, open HACS, go to Frontend and click "Explore & Download Repositories" and search for "Valetudo Map Card".
 Select it and choose "Download".

 ## Configuration